 tree canopy with girl and dog walking on trail in st marys ontario

 Enjoy the more than 25 km of trails perfect for walking, running and biking.
-The most popular ones follow the Thames River and Grand Trunk trail of the old railway.
+The most popular ones follow the Thames River and the Grand Trunk trail of the old railway.
 Check out the trail map and explore one for your next visit.

-5. St. Marys Quarry
+Cool Off at the St. Marys Quarry

 swimming pond with floating docks in st marys